Dynamic Correlation as an Incentive Device: Welfare

 The worker strictly benefits from optimal mediation relative to no mediation.
-By \cref{prop:main}, his initial utility is at least $U^R$, which is strictly higher than his highest PPE payoff in the no-mediation benchmark: recall from the previous section that $U^R>U^I$ and $U^I$ is an upper bound on the worker's PPE payoff.
-The average client however strictly benefits from some optimal communication device if and only if the worker's discount factor strictly exceeds a cutoff $\ubar \gd^*$.
-If the firm's bias $\gb$ towards the worker is sufficiently low, then $\ubar \gd^*$ is equal to $\ubar \gd$, in which case the discounting requirement is vacuous.
-This is because an optimal communication device exists with initial utilities $(U^R, F(U^R))$.
-In contrast, for other firm biases, the discounting requirement is meaningful, namely $\ubar \gd^*$ is strictly higher than $\ubar \gd$.
-This is because optimal communication induces initial utilities $(\bar U, F(\bar U))$.
-At worker utility $\bar U$, the current client receives zero expected payoff because the firm's randomization leaves her indifferent between acceptance and rejection.
+By \cref{thm:main}, his initial utility is at least $U^R$, which is strictly higher than his highest PPE payoff in the no-mediation benchmark: recall from the previous sections that $U^R>U^I$ and $U^I$ is an upper bound on the worker's PPE payoff.
+This is intuitive, as the worker gains from the opportunities to shirk and less rejections.
+The average client, however, strictly benefits from some optimal communication device if and only if the discount factor strictly exceeds cutoff $\ubar \gd^*$ stated in \cref{prop:FUbigger}.
+If the firm's bias $\gb$ towards the worker is sufficiently low, namely $\gb \le \bar \gb$ where $\bar \gb$ is identified in \cref{thm:main}, then $\ubar \gd^*=\ubar \gd$ and so the discounting requirement in \cref{prop:FUbigger} is vacuous.
+This is because by \cref{thm:main}, an optimal communication device exists with initial utilities $(U^R, F(U^R))$ and, by \cref{prop:F}, $F$ is strictly increasing on $[0, U^R]$.
+In contrast, for other firm biases, $\ubar \gd^*>\ubar \gd$ and so the discounting requirement is nontrivial.
+This is because by \cref{thm:main}, optimal communication induces initial utilities $(\bar U, F(\bar U))$.
+At utility $\bar U$, the current client receives zero expected payoff.
 The clients start receiving positive expected payoffs only after the worker's utility falls from $\bar U$ to $\bar U - x_\gd$.
-If the worker is not patient enough, then effective punishment requires that $\bar U - x_\gd$ is close to zero.
-This makes $F(\bar U - x_\gd)$ correspondingly small, leaving the average client worse off than in any Pareto-optimal PPE in the no-mediation benchmark.
+If the discount factor is not high enough, then the average client would place a high weight on her initial low payoffs associated with the secret randomizations, and also the worker is impatient so that effective punishment requires that $\bar U - x_\gd$ is close to zero, thereby making $F(\bar U - x_\gd)$ correspondingly small.
+The average client is then worse off than in any Pareto-optimal PPE in the no-mediation benchmark.